bhanu-gupta/bubble-pop/Readme.md

     * See the number of moves allowed at every level
     * See the target number of monkeys to be rescued
     * Able to see the next shooter bubble in the queue
-    * Hear sound on popping of bubbles
+    * Receive an alert if the game is over
-    * Mute the sound
+    * Receive an alert if the player has moved to the next level

     * When a group of bubbles is popped, the loose bubbles below that group should pop as well.
-    * The game is over if the player shoots the bubbles in a way that the lowest level bubble reaches the bottom of the board
+    * The game is over if the player shoots the bubbles in a way that the lowest level bubble reaches the bottom of the board       or the number of moves has exceeded the number of allowed moves.

 * Wireframes